Feelings of guilt and shame in addiction recovery are to be expected, but how you choose to deal with them is what really matters.

 When a person is struggling with an addiction to opioids, the potential for opioid overdose is genuine.
 It can be terribly frightening – not just for the person using the opioids, but for loved ones, too – to wonder if the next time you use heroin will be the last.
 Opioids, whether prescription painkillers or something more illicit, like heroin, can be easy to overdose on.
 There is also the risk that heroin can come laced with fentanyl, which can mean big problems when it comes to an overdose of any kind.

 When a person overdoses on opioids, their systems stop working.
 The heart slows down, the respiration slows down, and when an overdose is fatal, it’s because the user stops breathing.
-It’s widespread for those who struggle with opioid abuse to have some naloxone if they do overdose.
+It’s widespread for those who struggle with opioid misuse or inappropriate use to have some naloxone if they do overdose.
 The question is, does it work?

 The short answer is that yes, when a person overdoses on an opioid that doesn’t have tons of unknown ingredients, Naloxone can – and will – work.
-Is it a total solution to opioid abuse?
+Is it a total solution to opioid misuse or inappropriate use?
 Sadly, no.

-Also, it is becoming more common for those who abuse opioids to wind up using substances that are more potent than their “usual” preferred drugs.
+Also, it is becoming more common for those who misuse or inappropriate use opioids to wind up using substances that are more potent than their “usual” preferred drugs.
 In this case, it may take more than one dose of Naloxone to pull a person out of an overdose.

 Chances are, if someone overdoses on an opioid, they are really struggling with an addiction.
 In this case, the need for treatment is genuine.
 There are many rehab options out there, too, but not all of them are as comprehensive as someone who struggles with an addiction to opioids might need.